xled/xled-docs/docs/rest_api.rst

 `status`
 	(integer), status of the network connection: 5 = connected, 255 = AP is used

-Contents of object `station` for firmware family "G" since firmware version 2.4.21:
+Contents of object `station` for firmware family "G" since firmware version 2.4.21 and "F" since 2.2.1:

 `ssid`
 	(string), SSID of a WiFi network to connect to.
 If empty string is passed it defaults to prefix `ESP_` instead of `Twinkly_`.